 Upward Scholars progress reports for spring 2019 are now available.
 You have to give your progress report to your teacher on March 11th or earlier and return the progress report to Upward Scholars no later than March 15th.
 Note that you need a progress report for each class you are taking except PE classes.

 You can get free lunches and dinners through the Upward Scholars Food Voucher Program at Cañada College.
 With this program, you will be able to purchase The Meal Deal.
 You can pick up your meals at the Bookstore and Pony Espresso (Coffee Kiosk next to building 13).
-The application to request a food voucher for January is here.
+The application to request a food voucher for March will be available soon.

 ESL Conversation Club at Cañada College Spring 2019

 Practice speaking English in a fun group.
 Drop in any time!
 Clubs are sponsored by Upward Scholars but all ESL students are welcome.

 When: Every Monday at 11:00 a.m.

 FREE Beginning and Advanced Computer Class available now!